 Developing a plan to reopen our schools requires collaboration with our community.
-We are also faced with making a decision on how to reopen in a very short timeframe—by June 30.
+We are also faced with making a decision on how to reopen in a very short timeframe with an initial draft plan being available on June 30.
 Here is how we will take input and use it to inform and shape how we move toward this fall.

 Responses to surveys we have collected from parents, teachers and students in regard to At-Home Learning have provided a wealth of feedback on what has and has not worked since we closed our buildings on March 13.
 We have also sought input on online learning management systems, access to technology and other issues.

 Teams of district and school leaders, teachers and other school staff as well as community members are working to identify challenges facing different aspects of reopening our schools and consider potential solutions informed by stakeholder input and current community conditions related to COVID-19.
 Those potential solutions are then provided to the district’s Return To School Committee to craft recommendations

 The committee is made up of district and school administrators tasked with reviewing all the community input as well as the potential solutions proposed by working groups.
 These will be crafted into a set of recommendations that aim to reopen our schools safely, equitably and efficiently while being prepared for changing circumstances.